The Virtual Design

 3. Social proof near the top

-Reviews, testimonials, or before/after photos should be visible without scrolling.
+Reviews, testimonials, or before-and-after photos should be visible without scrolling.
 Most visitors decide whether to trust you within the first few seconds.
 A real review from a real customer does more than any headline you could write.

 4. A contact form that actually works